Dodo Payments MCP server

 import createPayments from "dodopayments-mcp/tools/payments/create-payments";

-// Initialize with all endpoints
+// Initialize the server and all endpoints

 init({ server, endpoints });

-// Create a custom server with specific tools
+// Or initialize with specific tools

 const myServer = new McpServer(...);